Cleric-K/vJoySerialFeeder/Docs/vXbox.md

 # vXbox

-Emultation of Xbox 360 controller is supported on Windows with the ScpVBus driver.
+Emulation of Xbox 360 controller is supported on Windows with the ScpVBus driver.

 Download it from [here](https://github.com/shauleiz/ScpVBus/releases) and follow the installation instructions there.